wichue/nethello/README.md

       -P, --Perf                Performance test mode
       -F, --File                File transmission mode
-      -B, --bind      <host>    bind to a specific interface -r, --raw                 use raw socket, only for --Text and --Perf -I, --interface           local net card, only for --raw -M, --dstmac              destination mac address, only for --raw
+      -B, --bind      <host>    bind to a specific interface

     Server specific:
       -s, --server              run in server mode